TABLE OF CONTENTS

 Please refer to the Overview of Testing for COVID-19 table (Table 6.2) for more details on indications for COVID-19 viral testing.

-When a COVID-19 outbreak is detected (see Public Health Definitions section), institutions should immediately notify and engage the local public health department and the PHB to support integrated staff-inmate contact investigations and consult on creating testing strategies.
+When a COVID-19 outbreak is suspected based on the identification of one or more PCR-confirmed cases among inmates, institutions should immediately notify and engage the local public health department and the Public Health Branch (PHB) to support integrated staff-inmate contact investigations and consult on creating testing strategies.
 The PHB is available for consultation: CDCRCCHCSPublicHealthBranch@cdcr.ca.gov.

-As soon as possible, after one or more COVID-19 positive individuals (patients or staff) are identified in a facility or housing unit, outbreak response testing should be directed to those at the highest risk:
+As soon as possible, after one or more COVID-19 positive individuals (patients or staff) are identified in a facility or housing unit, outbreak response testing should be directed to exposed individuals susceptible to infection.
+Broad-based testing strategies, including testing of asymptomatic patients in the entire facility or institution, should be used to determine the extent of COVID-19 spread within the facility.
+Early resolved patients less than 90 days from their primary infection should not be tested unless they develop symptoms.

-Testing strategies should consider the stage of the ongoing outbreak (i.e., more frequent testing in the context of escalating outbreaks and less frequent testing when the transmission has slowed).
+Testing strategies should consider the stage of the ongoing outbreak and implement more frequent twice-weekly testing in the context of escalating outbreaks and less frequent once-weekly testing when the transmission has slowed.

 Refer to the CDC’s Performing Broad-Based Testing for SARS-CoV-2 in Congregate Settings for more information.